30 Dec 2024

 Running the Generator

 Generators can be ran one of two ways: the command line or the UI.
-When developing a generator it’s best to run it from the command line.
-Using the UI works better once a generator has been completed and is ready to be used in production.
+When developing a Generator it’s best to run it from the command line.
+Using the UI works better once a Generator has been completed and is ready to be used in production.
 While we only show one example below, we actually run this twice for the demo in the video.

-Below we can see the generator running and creating our devices for the Chicago site.
-To help us track the generator running in the development stage, additional code has been added to output information to the console.
+Below we can see the Generator running and creating our devices for the Chicago site.
+To help us track the Generator running in the development stage, additional code has been added to output information to the console.

 generator console output